Kanban-Zai/kanban-zai-version-1.0/modules/vision.md

 it will take to execute this epic.
 There also should be no delivery date aggreed but a priority of 1-3 should be set.

 ### Definition of done

+Introduces settings
+## Lead time: 12 weeks

+    How far in advance should the vision team speculate?